Teams, tales and tips – a guide to the local game

 This shared home, though, was to be the Stadion Zürich, built on the site of the demolished Hardturm – the original first choice, in fact, for the city’s Euro 2008 venue.
 In 2013, after years of legal hurdles, the proposed Stadion Zürich (aka Zürich West) was rejected by nearly 51% of local citizens in a referendum.

-Opened in 2016, the FIFA Museum is part of a mainly underground complex unveiled in 2007.
+FIFA, meanwhile, remains in Zürich, despite the shocking arrests of top officials for corruption in 2015, with raids by the authorities on the luxury lakeside Baur au Lac hotel.
+Nearby, opened in 2016, the FIFA Museum is part of a mainly underground complex unveiled in 2007.
 See below What to see.

 Getting Around

-Arriving in town, local transport and timings
+Arriving in town and local transport

 Where to Drink